 They have suffered a loss of income of 25% or more, or the rent payable is now 30% or more of their household’s income.

-For tenants experiencing financial hardship due to COVID-19, fixed term agreements due to expire during the COVID-19 pandemic must also be extended to 30 September 2020 unless the tenant requests a shorter term.
+For tenants experiencing excessive hardship because of COVID-19, fixed term agreements due to expire during the COVID-19 pandemic must also be extended to 30 September 2020 unless the tenant requests a shorter term.

 Tenants who have not been affected to this level will still need to meet their tenancy obligations, including paying their rent as normal.